 Premenstrual dysphoric disorder

 Severe symptoms occur before most menstrual periods and disappear after they end.
 Symptoms cause substantial distress and/or greatly interfere with functioning.
-Symptoms are similar to those of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before and usually end a few hours after a menstrual period begins.
-Premenstrual dysphoric... read more but are more severe, causing great distress and interfering with functioning at work and social interactions.
+Symptoms are similar to those of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before a menstrual period begins and usually end a few hours after the first day of a period... read more but are more severe, causing great distress and interfering with functioning at work and social interactions.

-Premenstrual dysphoric disorder may first appear any time after girls start to menstruate.
+Premenstrual dysphoric disorder may first appear any time after the first menstrual period.
 It may worsen as women approach menopause but ends after menopause.
-It occurs in about 2 to 6% of women who are menstruating.
+It occurs in about 3 to 8% of women who are menstruating.

 As with other types of depression, women with this disorder may lose interest in their usual activities, have difficulty concentrating, and feel tired and without energy.
 They may eat too much and crave certain foods.
 They may sleep too little or too much.